 Transaction based pricing is a model where service providers are able to build a baseline and meaningful prediction.
 It not only improves visibility into consumption pattern but also inspires productivity and efficiency improvement.
 It is one of the most widely accepted pricing models.

-Outcome based pricing model (also called Percentile Based Pricing Model) is more value driven, a sure footed approach in the evolution towards extraordinary outcomes where the client has even more piece of the action and vendor has even higher performance demands to meet.
+Outcome based pricing model (also called Percentile Based Pricing Model) is a more value driven, sure-footed approach in the evolution towards extraordinary outcomes where the client has even more piece of the action and vendor has even higher performance demands to meet.